Rust-for-Linux/rust-for-linux.com/src/Contributing.md

   - Suggesting improvements.
 Good ideas that end up being implemented can get credited within commit messages via the `Suggested-by` tag.

   - Helping others on Zulip.
 For instance, getting them started with the Rust support in the kernel.

+### Finding tasks and issues to work on

+From time to time we add ["good first issues"](https://github.com/Rust-for-Linux/linux/contribute) to our GitHub issue tracker, which are intended to get started with Rust kernel development.

+In addition, we also have a list of [Other tasks and "good first issues"](https://github.com/Rust-for-Linux/linux/issues/1058) from our users (e.g. drivers) and other projects.

+Finally, reviewing code and subscribing to the mailing list in general are very good ways to identify code you could improve one way or another.

 ## Getting started with Rust kernel development